Desm0ndChan/OSCP-cheatsheet/README.md

 Locate your payload in /usr/share/webshells/, upload the corresponding script file.
 Then navigate to http://IP/uploads/webshell.php. `webshell.php` is just an example, you need to navigate to the corresponding uploaded file.
+If you are using payload like simple-backdoor.php, which does not do automatic payload execution and wait for user input , you will need to navigate to http://IP/uploads/simple-backdoor.php then append `?cmd=PAYLOAD` or the payload will be received as post form data.

 ### Insecure deserialization